TheArKaID/sportfolio/README.md

 Is a simple personal Portfolio API that let you create and save your portfolio.

-Built with Express, MySQL, Sequelize and JWT.
+Built with Express (and express-generator), MySQL, Sequelize and JWT.

 ## Feature